If you struggle with patience, you’re not alone. I struggle with it too.

 It’s an environment where it’s easy to compare myself to others, because we can all compare similar numbers and stages in life.
 I’m not a millionaire, but a lot of my friends here are.
 My blog isn’t a million-view blog, but a lot of my friends blogs here are.
 I’m not a full-time writer, but a lot of my friends here are.

-Seeing my friends succeed, and being envious of parts of their life, inspires a sense of impatience in me.
+Seeing my friends succeed, and being envious of parts of their lives, inspires a sense of impatience in me.
 I don’t want to have to wait another few years.
 I don’t want to wait for my money to compound for me to be a millionaire.
 I want it to happen now.
 I want to be rich, famous, and financially free like a lot of my friends here already are.

 I want to be successful like they are overnight.
 I want what they have.
 I suppose this is a micronism of the negative feelings that are created when you compare your life to other people’s lives on social media.
 Everyone else’s lives can look better, wealthier, and more fun, when you’re not the one who has to do the hard work to create them.